pivotal/blog/content/post/using-action-cable-with-cloud-foundry.md

      <title>ActionCableTest</title>
 ~~~

-Then I updated the `app/assets/javascripts/cable.js` to read this global variable before making the connection:
+Then we must update the `app/assets/javascripts/cable.js` to read this global variable before making the connection:

 ~~~diff
  (function() {